MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 ## Create a Dataverse view

 A Dataverse view is essentially a query to display specific rows and columns of data from a Dataverse table.
-When you create a view, you specify certain criteria such as which columns to show, how the records are sorted, and how the rows are filtered (for example, you can show only records that have certain criteria like a date happening in the future).
+When you create a view, you specify certain criteria such as which columns to show, how the records are sorted, and how the rows are filtered (for example, you may want to only show records that have certain criteria, like events a date happening in the future).

 In this section you will use the Data workspace to create a Dataverse view.